aasim-syed/sai-adarsh.github.io/content/jobs/Guvi/index.md

 ---

 - Worked along with Guvi's then upcoming product - CodeKata.
-- Used PyAutoGUI, Python, PowerBI
+- Used PyAutoGUI, Python, PowerBI.
 - Wrote a python bases system that automates certificate generation.
 - Working with Guvi's HTML, CSS, JS course structure.